carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 {: .source}

 > ## Challenge: understand `gather`
 > Can you describe what the `gather` function does in terms of lists and promises?
-How would you classify `gather` in terms of parallel programming patterns?
 > > ## Solution
 > > It turns a list of promises into a promise of a list.
-This computes from many values to a single object and should be considered a *reduction*.
 > {: .solution}
 {: .challenge}